 The market is red hot!
 The pricing and overbids for December sales are soaring above last month and last year with the average Campbell home selling for 119.4% of asking!
 Closed and pending sales both dipped below the last month and last year.
 The market usually wanes during the holidays, but I’ve never seen active inventory fall this low, plummetting below last month and last year.
 Homes are selling lighting fast in an average of 10 days on market, with only 2 days of inventory, and overall the Campbell single family homes are in a raging hot seller’s market!

 |Trends At a Glance||Dec 2021||Previous Month||Year-over-Year|

 |Days of Inventory||2 (-62.3%)||5||16 (-88.7%)|

 What about the Campbell CA condo market?

 Usually condo markets show more fluctuation due to their smaller inventory with a great variety of properties.
 It’s currently stable in a strong seller’s market according to the live Altos chart below.
-Keep in mind, though, that fewer sales means low data which can make these statistics wonky.
-The Campbell CA condo market remains a sellers market, although a little cooler then the housing market.
-See the full report for the Campbell California condo market here
+Keep in mind, though, that fewer sales means little data which can make these statistics wonky.
+The Campbell CA condo market remains a sellers market, although cooler than the housing market.

 Trends at a Glance